Synchronization in cilia carpets: multiple metachronal waves are stable, but one wave dominates

 Here, we harness multi-scale simulations to combine the benefits of detailed hydrodynamic simulations based on experimentally measured cilia beat patterns, and those of minimal models amenable to local and global stability analysis.
-Our approach, termed \textit{Lagrangian mechanics of active systems} \cite{Solovev2020}, enables us to study global stability and the impact of noise in arrays of hydrodynamically coupled cilia.
+Our approach, termed \textit{Lagrangian mechanics of active systems}~\cite{Solovev2020a}, enables us to study global stability in arrays of hydrodynamically coupled cilia.

 \paragraph{Beating cilia as coupled phase oscillators.}